pi-hole/.github/LABELS.md

 # List of labels for PRs/issues used accross all repos

 Please check first if meaning of a desired new label can be attributed to one of the existing labels.
-Create a new lable if needed but adhere to the style below **and add it to this list**.
+Create a new label if needed but adhere to the style below **and add it to this list**.

 ____